Can I Walk Away from a Foreclosed Home?

 Schedule a Free Initial Consultation with a Cherry Hill NJ Foreclosure Attorney

 For more information about canceled debt income, call me, Cherry Hill foreclosure lawyer Joel Spivack.
-You can reach me by phone at 856-488-1200, toll free at 866-488-2196, or via e-mail.
+You can reach me by phone at 856-488-1200, toll free at via e-mail.
 My regular business hours are 8 a.m. to 5 p.m., Monday through Friday, and free parking is available.

 To read more about bankruptcy frequently asked questions, click here.